-In the end, I went back to the store and just bought an entirely new outdoor faucet that looked pretty much like (albeit, much shinier) the one I was trying to fix.
+In the end, I went back to the store and just bought an entirely new outdoor faucet that looked pretty much like (albeit, much shinier) the old faucet that I was trying to fix.
 When the difference is between the $2 bag of washers you aren’t sure is going to work versus the $6 faucet that you can take apart and just replace the entire valve stem, you go with what seems to be the path of least resistance.
+(They also make faucet repair kits, but that too was more expensive!).
 Plus, I figured that even if I did fix the washer issue, there was still a chance I would have leaks with having removed the wrong thing beforehand (so take that lesson from me: you could save a few bucks by not making a simple fix more complicated).

-So, that’s what I did; I took home a new faucet and took apart the valve’s “stem” components from the section on the bottom (since that was already attached to the stone facade, I didn’t need that).
-To loosen the one on the faucet, it was suggested I try some acetone to clean the gunk (I used nail polish remover) and yank it off with locking pliers.
+So, that’s what I did; I closely examined the type of faucet I had at home, snapped pictures on my phone, then went out to my local hardware store and purchased a new faucet.
+Then I took apart the valve’s “stem” components from the section on the bottom (since that was already attached to the stone facade, I didn’t need that).
+To loosen the one on the faucet, it was suggested I try some acetone to clean the mineral deposits, corrosion, and gunk (I used nail polish remover) and yank it off with locking pliers.
 That thing was really on there, and I was bleeding from my knuckle, but eventually, it finally popped off.